1986–87 Edmonton Oilers season

 The 1986–87 Edmonton Oilers season was the Oilers' eighth season in the National Hockey League, following a playoff loss to the Calgary Flames the season before, ending the Oilers' bid for a third-straight Stanley Cup.
-Edmonton won the Presidents' Trophy, as they finished with 106 points and won their sixth straight Smythe Division title.
-There was no postseason upset this year, as Oilers defeated the Philadelphia Flyers in the Stanley Cup Finals to win their third Stanley Cup in four years, although the Flyers did push the Finals series to seven games.
+Edmonton won the Presidents' Trophy, as they finished with 106 points and won their sixth-straight Smythe Division title.
+There was no postseason upset this year, as the Oilers defeated the Philadelphia Flyers in the Stanley Cup Final to win their third Stanley Cup in four years, although the Flyers did push the Final series to seven games.

 As of this is the Oilers' most recent regular season division title, making it the longest such active drought in the North American major professional sports leagues.

 Regular season

 Wayne Gretzky led the league with 183 points, earning his seventh consecutive Art Ross Trophy and his eighth straight Hart Trophy.
 Jari Kurri finished with 54 goals and 108 points, while Mark Messier had a career high 107 points.
 Esa Tikkanen had a break out season, getting 78 points, including 34 goals, along with 120 penalty minutes.
 Paul Coffey missed 21 games but still finished with 67 points to lead Oilers defencemen.

 In goal, Grant Fuhr and Andy Moog once again split time, with Moog leading the team with 28 wins, while Fuhr posted a team best 3.44 GAA.